 They need to be perceptive enough to read body language such as facial expressions, voice, gestures, posture and eye contact to understand a person’s emotional state.

-Observation jobs may consist of hanging around for hours to get just one photo or a scrap of evidence.
+Surveillance jobs may consist of hanging around for hours to get just one photo or a scrap of evidence.
 They can’t give up halfway through because they’re bored or they’ve got to take the kids swimming.
 Private investigation is not a 9 to 5 job.
 Some cases may require they work through the night and on the weekends, so flexibility is a must.

 A good PI will also need a degree of patience with clients.
 They need to be able to listen carefully, filter important information they need and give impartial advice.